3ianc4/currency_converter/README.md

 - **Phoenix**
 - **ASDF**: Utilized for managing the project's runtime versions and ensuring consistency across development environments.
 - **HTTPoison**: Employed for making HTTP requests.

+## Considerations

+My primary focus was on the backend functionalities.
+As such, I did not place much emphasis on user experience and front-end design.